2008 Israel–Hezbollah prisoner exchange: Exchange

 It has long been the general policy of Israel not to return the remains of killed militants that had engaged in "hostile terrorist activity" to their families for burial.
 The exchange deal was carried out in accordance with the Red Cross and UN observers.
-On 1 June 2008, Israel released the Lebanese prisoner Nissim Nasser in exchange for the remains of Israeli soldiers killed during the 2006 war.
+On 1 June 2008, Israel released the Lebanese-born Israeli convict Nasim Nisr (Nissim Nasser) in exchange for the remains of the two Israeli soldiers killed during the initial Hezbollah attack.

-In October 2007, Israel and Hezbollah agreed to exchange a civilian Hezbollah member kidnapped in 2006 and the remains of two Hezbollah fighters killed and brought to Israel for the remains of Gabriel Dwait, an Israeli resident who drowned and washed ashore in Lebanon.
+In October 2007, Israel and Hezbollah agreed to exchange a civilian Hezbollah member kidnapped in 2006 and the remains of two Hezbollah fighters killed and brought to Israel, in exchange for the remains of Gabriel Dwait, an Israeli resident who drowned and washed ashore in Lebanon.
 The released prisoner was 50-year-old Hassan Naim Aqil, a former Hezbollah guerrilla who did not fight in the Second Lebanon War.

 Reactions

 Although news of Kuntar's release was met with celebration at a Hezbollah rally in Beirut, Lebanon, Israeli experts believe that the majority of Lebanese people were not pleased with this exchange.
 The reason for this is because they see this as a victory for Hezbollah, whom they see as an enemy.
 In Gaza City, many Palestinians celebrated the news of the exchange by handing out sweets.

 Israel's deputy foreign minister, Majalli Wehbi, called the Beirut celebrations "shameful", stating that "Kuntar's fans laud a man who prides himself on smashing a child's skull".
 The foreign ministry also released a public diplomacy video in Arabic claiming Israel's moral victory in the swap.

 There was a mixed reaction worldwide, with many American news outlets criticizing the release of Kuntar and condemning the way he was praised in Lebanon.